Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/using-webassembly-in-the-modern-world.md

 - Use `wapm install` to add our `guest.wasm` file to `wapm_packages/`

 ## Conclusions

+It's been 3 years since [the WebAssembly spec reached 1.0][wasm-1.0] and the community has grown in leaps and bounds.
+Back when [I first started][first-article] playing with WebAssembly there were only a handful of immature implementations and you needed to write a non-trivial amount of `unsafe` code in order to get anything working.

+Nowadays, we've got nice things like [`wit-bindgen`][wit-bindgen] for defining interfaces and generating all that `unsafe` glue code, a multitude of high quality WebAssembly runtimes (e.g. [`wasmer`][wasmer], [`wasmtime`][wasmtime], and [`wasmi`][wasmi] - check [Awesome Wasm][awesome] for more), and even [a package manager][wapm] for distributing compiled `*.wasm` binaries!

+Now, I'm going to let you in on a little secret...
+The aim of this article isn't actually to implement Fornjot's model system[^1], the goal was to explore some techniques and technologies I'd like to use at work.
+I just wanted to avoid distracting people with the complexity of a Machine Learning pipeline compiler with runtimes ("hosts", as this article calls them) written in several languages and deployed on a wide range of platforms.

+If you've stuck with me until now, there's a good chance you find this topic interesting.
+We're always on the lookout for new talent, so if any of the buzz words mentioned in this article sound interesting to you, flick us an email on careers@hotg.ai or check out [our careers page][careers].

+[^1]: Although Fornjot they want to use it as inspiration or copy sample code, be my guest 🙂

 [wasm-1.0]: https://github.com/WebAssembly/spec/releases/tag/wg-1.0
 [first-article]: {{< ref "/posts/wasm-as-a-platform-for-abstraction" >}}